MoneyFox/MoneyFox/README.md

 This app is currently available in the Marketplace for Windows Phone 8.1.
 [Store link](https://www.windowsphone.com/en-us/store/app/money-fox/9d806f03-d2a3-48f6-91cc-bd97d919e39c)

-We work currently to port the app over to Windows 10 Desktop and Mobile.
-Also we work on an port to Android and IOS via Xamarin.
+We’re in the process of porting the app over to Windows 10 Desktop and Mobile.
+We’re also working towards a release on Android and iOS via Xamarin.

 ### Contribution
 We’re looking forward to receiving a lot of AWESOME contributions.
 No pressure.